-The Centre was born following a Writing for the Environment course, held in Sutherland in 1991 by local historian, publisher and environmental activist, Bob Walshe.
+Sutherland Shire Environment Centre was born following a Writing for the Environment course, held in Sutherland in 1991 by local historian, publisher and environmental activist, Bob Walshe (1923-2018).
 A few inspired participants banded together, intending to put the lessons from the course to good use.

 After the launch of the Environment Centre on the 22 July, 1991 it wasn’t long before its founding members were hard at work on their first campaign.
 It was to be the first of many successes.
 All through the intervening years, Sutherland Shire Environment Centre has been in the forefront of many campaigns on behalf of environmental protection in and around Sutherland Shire:

 - the expansion of Lucas Heights Waste Depot as Sydney’s ‘Megatip’, 1992

 - a Helensburgh expansion that would have polluted the Royal National Park, 1994

-- the Metromix proposal to mine huge quantities of off-shore sand near Botany Bay, Cronulla and Marley, 1994
+- the Metromix proposal to mine huge quantities of sand off-shore from Botany Bay, Cronulla and the Royal National Park, 1994

 - siting of Sydney’s second airport at Holsworthy, 1997